How to Extract PowerPoint Metadata with GroupDocs.Parser Java

 - Common metadata includes author name, title, creation date, and modification details.

-- This library focuses on extraction; for modifications, consider using other GroupDocs libraries.
+- This library focuses on extraction; for modifications, consider other GroupDocs libraries.

 - Yes, GroupDocs.Parser supports a variety of Microsoft Office formats beyond PowerPoint.

-- Ensure your file path is correct and verify that the document contains accessible metadata fields.
+- Ensure the file path is correct and verify that the document actually contains the expected metadata fields.

 - Optimize memory usage by managing Java resources effectively and processing one document at a time.